How we help communities

 Every member of staff may take up to two days’ leave per year for volunteering.

-What our staff say about pro bono and community work
+What our staff say about social impact work

-Read what our staff say about their pro bono and community work.
+Read what our staff say about their social impact work.

 - Niels de Waele is a Senior Associate in our Antwerp office.
 As the office's local pro bono coordinator, he has been worked on programmes which support vulnerable children, teenagers and adults.
 Niels has also been involved in partnerships which restores biodiversity and fights climate change.